PentagonLP/ccpt/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **CraftOS and Game version**
-Which version of CraftOS do you use?
+Which version of CraftOS version do you use?
 Which Minecraft Version are you plaing on?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.